 Those who hold a BA or BS from an accredited college or university and who have a cumulative GPA of 3.2 or above are eligible for admission to the Master's Program.
 Those who already hold a MA degree from an accredited college or university and who have a cumulative GPA of 3.6 or above are eligible for admission to the PhD program.
 In exceptional cases the grade point requirement may be waived.

-The Application deadline for each academic year is January 15th.
 The Department only admits students once per academic year, in the fall semester.
+The Application deadline for each academic year is December 1st.
 Late or incomplete applications will not be considered.

 Please read this section with great care.
 Some parts of the application must be submitted online through the Graduate School.
 Other parts must be submitted directly to the Department of History.
 International applicants must provide additional material as described below.

 All applicants, domestic and international alike, must apply through the Apply Yourself online application system.
 Use the Graduate Application Checklist to ensure that you have submitted all the required application materials.
 They are as follows.

 An effective statement will describe your training as an historian, including any specialized work you have done that pertains to your research interests or your desire for advanced training in history.
 It will also specify the areas, chronologies, topics, or questions you are interested in exploring, while conveying a clear understanding of key interpretive problems or issues in your desired field of study.
 We expect all of our applicants “love history.”
 There is no need to underscore that point, nor to elaborate how you came to hold this passion.
 Rather we want you to excite us with your ability to clearly, and perhaps even lyrically, describe the areas of historical exploration that animate your desire to study history at the graduate level.